How did The Minimalist Lifestyle Movement begin?

 There is elegance in “Less Is More”.
 You are never deprived when you have what you need.
 The minimalist lifestyle encourages people to break things down into their bare essentials, producing the bare minimum.
 I like to intentionally streamline my life to focus more on the parts I enjoy most.

-In the mid-20th century, due to all the post-war restrictions people were eager to purchase all the products and services they had access to and dreamed of.
+In the mid-20th century, due to post-war restrictions, people were eager to purchase the products and services they had access to and dreamed of.

-During wartime restrictions, people experience a lack of daily necessities.
-In addition, people were experiencing a lack of funds to even afford the basics.
+During wartime, people experience shortages of daily necessities.
+In addition, people were struggling to afford even the basics.

-Ironically the war spurred an explosion of newfound development, infrastructure techniques, and access to new materials like glass, concrete, and steel.
+Ironically, the war spurred an explosion of development, new infrastructure techniques, and access to new materials such as glass, concrete, and steel.

 Moreover, these newfound techniques and materials were used to head the Minimalist Art Movement in the 1960s and 1970s.
-The trend was for artists to prefer simple shapes, and lines leading to the term Abstract Expressionism.
+The trend was toward artists preferring simple shapes and lines, leading to the term Abstract Expressionism.

-An overwhelming amount of people in the know believe Minimalism, as it is used today, was heavily influenced by The Bauhaus School (of Design).
+An overwhelming number of people in the know believe Minimalism, as it is used today, was heavily influenced by the Bauhaus School (of Design).

 They taught an alternative to product design in that era.
-They offered product design with a focus on beauty, utility, and balance.
+They offered product design focused on beauty, utility, and balance.

-The school brought their version of style to the uninspired style of manufactured products of the day.
+The school brought its own style to the uninspired style of the manufactured products of the day.

 The Beginning of Minimalism